okcoders/2021-js-2/week-03/day-02/README.md

 ## Homework

 - install node-cron to the project
-- try to schedule the email to be sent daily at 8am
+- try to schedule a task that console logs "hello world"
 - you will probably need to test that it works at a different frequency first (e.g every minute), and then update it
-- if you'd like, you could login to your own email and try to send a real email to yourself
 - get up and running with github desktop: https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop